SysKitTeam/docs-point/governance-and-automation/privacy-review/request-privacy-review.md

 By regularly reviewing and updating privacy levels, workspace owners can ensure that sensitive information is safeguarded and only shared with the appropriate individuals, minimizing the risk of privacy breaches.

-With the new Ask Owners to Manage Privacy action, you can now select workspaces that you want owners to review the privacy level for.
+With the new Ask Owners to Review Privacy action, you can now select workspaces that you want owners to review the privacy level for.

 {% hint style="warning" %}